assimalign/component-model/README.md

 **Summary:**
-Fluent object building using interfaces and func's
+A library for Fluent object building using interfaces and func's

 <br/>
 <br/>